MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 1. In Power BI Desktop, open the PowerPlatformAdminDashboard.pbit file, which can be found in the CoE Starter Kit you downloaded from [aka.ms/CoeStarterKitDownload](https://aka.ms/CoEStarterKitDownload).

-1. Enter the URL of your environment instance (do not include the https:// prefix) for **OrgUrl**, and&mdash;if prompted&mdash;sign in to Power BI Desktop with your organization account that has access to the environment you installed the CoE Starter Kit in.
+1. Enter the URL of your environment instance (do not include the https:// prefix or / postfix) for **OrgUrl**, and&mdash;if prompted&mdash;sign in to Power BI Desktop with your organization account that has access to the environment you installed the CoE Starter Kit in.

    ![Enter OrgUrl to configure Power BI dashboard](media/pbit.png "Enter OrgUrl to configure Power BI dashboard")